MurdocAV/murdocav.github.io---Remastered/README.md

 TODO: Enable cors and get secure website check.
 TODO: 02/01/20: Reflick New image. --> Bonus: Use new project display format (Slider cards tray?)
 TODO: 08/01/20: Add a fliping-rotating animation for different focus every week/month/season (choose 1).
 Display on web home.

+TODO!important: Change about me to new content.
+From public/about me.rtf